TryCatchHCF/PacketWhisper/README.md

 I'll also add more ciphers, but for day-to-day needs the current cipher collection is all I've ever needed.
 You'll get good mileage out of them.

+I'm also working on allowing multiple payloads using the same cipher in a single PCAP file.
+Solution is already prototyped, but it makes the PCAP extraction workflow uglier for the user.
+Operationally it might be more trouble that it's worth.
+I always prefer cleaner ops functionality than Swiss army knife complexity.